 Dear Friends of the Department of Finance,

-It’s an exciting time for the Finance Department at the Fox School.
+Up until the unexpected impact of the COVID-19, it has been an exciting time for the Finance Department at the Fox School.

 We also welcomed three new faculty members, Ming Fang, Thomas Intoccia and Thomas Kenny.
 These professionals bring with them decades of expertise in the financial sector and will help improve our students’ readiness to enter the job market.

 Our specialized master’s programs in finance, Financial Analysis and Quantitative Finance & Risk Management continues to evolve as well.
 With the addition of Professor Fang, we have added courses in data science and machine learning and will be including data science coverage throughout the program including relevant cases in other courses.